studentkittens/lncs-pandoc/paper.md

 ## Git annex internals

 The `git-annex` concept is based on usual `git` repositories.
-Meta data is synchronized between repositories.
+Metadata is synchronized between repositories.
 A repository is the place where a copy of your meta data is stored.
 As `git` works in a distributed way, `git-annex` is able to share files across different repositories also in a distributed way, compared to the usual way using cloud storage provider, where usually a centralized approach is used.
 For more information about `git` see, @progit.

-A `git`-repository is containing a `.git`-folder which contains information about the repository like, available remotes, user identity and so on.
+Each `git`-repository is containing a `.git`-folder which contains information about the repository like, available remotes, user identity and so on.
 For a complete list of the content stored in a `.git`-repository, see @dotgit.
 `Git-annex` extends this folder structure by adding a `annex` folder to it.
 In